 So if you’ve decided to purchase an investment property, here are first few things you can do to get the ball rolling.

-There are a lot of changes happening with Look Through Companies at the moment so before you start looking to purchase, talk to an Accountant about whether a LTC is right for you.
+There are a lot of changes happening with Look Through Companies at the moment so before you start looking to purchase, talk to an Accountant about whether an LTC is right for you.

-Not necessarily so anymore meaning whether you own through a LTC will very much depend on your situation.
+Not necessarily so anymore meaning whether you own through an LTC will very much depend on your situation.
 Are you relying on the tax losses for cashflow?
-Would selling your property into a LTC result in capital-gains tax under the Bright Line Test?
+Would selling your property into an LTC result in capital-gains tax under the bright-line test?